How much does a Philippines trip cost? I kept track of my expenses and this is an overview of all the costs for transportation, food, and activities.

 Backpack

 You can travel to The Philippines with a suitcase or a backpack.
-However, the street in most of the places (especially on smaller islands) are not that good, so traveling with a suitcase can be really hard.
-If you don’t have a backpack yet, make sure to get a good one.
-A good-fitting backpack will last for years.
-It can be quite expensive though, a good backpack costs between €150-€250.
+However, the streets in most places (especially on smaller islands) are not that good, so traveling with a suitcase can be a challenge.

 By plane

-There are thousands of islands in The Philippines, and many of the islands have an airport.
-You can fly to another island for less than €30 with airlines like AirAsia, Cebu Pacific, or Philippine Airlines.
-Check SkyscannerHow much does it cost to travel in The Philippines? for the best prices.
+The Philippines consists of thousands of islands, and many of the islands have an airport.
+You can fly to another island for just a few bucks with, for example, AirAsia, Cebu Pacific, or Philippine Airlines.

 By ferry